-- *You will need a pipping bag or use a freezer bag and snip the tip with scissors.*
+- *You will need a piping bag or a freezer bag to snip the tip with scissors.*

-- Soak beans and peel the skins off the beans till your beans is white to reveal the white inside.
+- Soak beans and peel the skins off the beans till your beans reveal the white inside.

 - In a blender, blend the beans with pepper and onions till smooth. *Don’t blend with too much water, ½ cup of water should be enough, blend the beans in small parts.
 If you are taking it out to a public mill, take a separate bowl to collect the water*